Almamula by Juan Sebastian Torales

 Vassilis Kroustallis reviews the Argentinian LGBTQ+ feature 'Alammula' by Juan Sebastian Torales.

 Santiago del Estero, proclaimed as the hottest place in South America, is not a well-represented area in Argentinian cinema -at least according to the director Juan Sebastian Torales.
-Torales, who is also the scriptwriter of the mysteriously set 'Almamula' gets less of the heat in either the human or the natural environment, and more of the internalized guilt -which can still burn in the languid-pace, but still well-represented film on homophobia and the feelings within.
+Torales, who is also the scriptwriter of the mysteriously set 'Almamula,' gets less of the heat in either the human or the natural environment, and more of the internalized guilt, which can still burn in the languid pace, but is still a well-represented film on homophobia and the feelings within.

-Young Nino (Nicolás Díaz, with an immaculate haircut, and a persistent gaze throughout the film) has feelings for other boys -which tend to remain in the closet (the first frame and shot of the film).
-A homophobic attack by his fellow school pupils will lead his family to move to the more rural Santiago del Estero, also on the hope that Nino will get through his phase -and be ready for his Catholic confirmation.
+Young Nino (Nicolás Díaz, with an immaculate haircut and a persistent gaze throughout the film) has feelings for other boys, which he tends to keep in the closet (the first frame and shot of the film).
+A homophobic attack by his fellow school pupils will lead his family to move to the more rural Santiago del Estero, also on the hope that Nino will get through his phase, and be ready for his Catholic confirmation.

 At the same time, the rather boring area, where wood exploitation leaves an environment as barren as mundane human relationships, suddenly rekindles by a novel legend of a boy who went missing.
 The monster Almamula surely got him this time -and the Argentinian Babadook is now in place as an oppressive mechanism to punish young boys who dare to trend outside the forest -and the norms.